wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/JsonSupport)
 ![GitHub](https://img.shields.io/github/license/wltrup/JsonSupport)

-**JsonSupport** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining a few simple functions to perform common operations associated with encoding and decoding **local** JSON files.
+**JsonSupport** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining a few simple functions to perform common operations associated with encoding and decoding **local** JSON files.

 ---